zerospiel/docs/docs/reference/template/template-openstack.md

 > Make sure `.spec.credential` references the `Credential` object.
 > The recommended minimum vCPU value for the control plane flavor is 2, while for the worker node flavor, it is 1.
 For detailed information, refer to the [machine-flavor CAPI docs](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/blob/main/docs/book/src/clusteropenstack/configuration.md#machine-flavor).

+### External Network Configuration

+If your OpenStack cloud contains more than one network marked as external it is necessary to provide which one clusterapi should use when creating a cluster.
+You do this by providing `.spec.config.externlNetwork.filter.name` value with the name of your external network.

+### Load Balancer Configuration

+If your user doesn't have access to or your cloud doesn't utilize octavia load balancer it is possible to disable usage of it by specifying
+`.spec.config.apiServerLoadBalancer.enabled` as `false`.

+> WARNING: Disabling loadbalancer blocks usage of `LoadBalancer` type services in cluster until one is manually installed.

 ### Example ClusterDeployment

 ```yaml